Former French President Sarkozy calls black people 'monkeys,' sparking furor

 During the program, Sarkozy complained about the “will of the elites who pinch their noses, who are like monkeys, who listen to no one.”

-“I don’t know if we have the right to say monkeys because we no longer have the right to say ... what do we say, the 10 little soldiers now?”
-Sarkozy asked the TV host in reference to Agatha Christie’s novel “Ten Little N-----s.”
+“I don’t know if we have the right to say monkeys because we no longer have the right to say... what do we say, the 10 little soldiers now?”
+Sarkozy asked the TV host in reference to Agatha Christie’s famous novel "And then there were none", which originally had a different title that contained the racially-charged word but was changed decades ago in Britain.

+The French translation of the best-selling book continued to sport the original title until August, when it was renamed "Ils etaient dix," or "They were ten," at the request of Christie's great-grandson.
+Inside the novel, the racial slur was replaced by the word "soldier" as in "ten little soldiers."

 Sarkozy criticized people for not using the N-word, a racial slur typically directed at black people that is almost never used in public remarks.